-North of Lake Placid in the Adirondack Mountains, the Whiteface ski area has 80 runs spread across 287 acres that are served by 11 lifts with a maximum vertical descent of 3,430 feet.
+Northeast of Lake Placid in the Adirondack Mountains, the Whiteface ski area has 30 runs spread across 287 acres that are served by 7 lifts with a maximum vertical descent of 3,430 feet.
 There there are 54 acres of glades and there are 35 acres of out-of-bounds skiing, known as The Slides.
 The Slides offer hundreds of feet of vertical treeless sheer rock face that is open weather permitting, but that should not be a problem since this area gets a massive amount of powder.
+The best Whiteface Mountain snowboarding is typically found during the months of January and February.

 Keep in mind that you are really on your own when off the groomed runs so be prepared.
 The glades (aka woods) are very tight and generally not trimmed.
 It takes a lot of fresh snow to make the woods enjoyable, or even open for that matter.
 You really do not want to venture down the glades if there is no fresh snow since they will most likely be icy or even closed.